Gilbert Sorrentino: Life

 Sorrentino was born in Brooklyn, New York, in 1929.
 He grew up in the borough's Bay Ridge neighborhood and attended Brooklyn College before and after serving in the United States Army Medical Corps during the Korean War.
 In 1956, Sorrentino founded the literary magazine Neon with friends from Brooklyn College, including childhood friend Hubert Selby Jr. He edited Neon from 1956 to 1960, then served as editor for Kulchur from 1961 to 1963.
 After working closely with Selby on the manuscript of Last Exit to Brooklyn (1964), Sorrentino was an editor at Grove Press from 1965 to 1970, where one of his editorial projects was The Autobiography of Malcolm X.

 Sorrentino's first marriage, to the former Elsene Wiessner, ended in divorce.
 The disintegration of their marriage is fictionalized in Sorrentino's first novel, The Sky Changes.
-They had two children, Jesse (b.
-1954) and Delia (1957–2002).
+They had two children, Jesse (1954–2026) and Delia (1957–2002).
 In 1968, Sorrentino married Victoria Ortiz.
 Their son, Christopher Sorrentino, is the author of the novels Sound on Sound, Trance, The Fugitives, and a non-fiction book Now Beacon, Now Sea: A Son's Memoir.

 He eventually took up positions at Sarah Lawrence College, Columbia University, the University of Scranton and the New School for Social Research in New York before being hired as a professor of English at Stanford University, where he taught from 1982 to 1999.
 Although Sorrentino never finished his degree, the head of Stanford's writing program opined that "Sorrentino is a very learned man – we weren't for a second concerned about a Good Housekeeping seal of approval."
-Sorrentino's students included the writers Ammiel Alcalay, Trey Ellis, Jeffrey Eugenides, Nicole Krauss, and Jenny Offill.
+Sorrentino's students included the writers Ammiel Alcalay, Trey Ellis, Jeffrey Eugenides, Nicole Krauss, Tom Lecky, Eugene Lim, and Jenny Offill.

 Following his retirement from Stanford, Sorrentino returned to Bay Ridge, where he lived for the remainder of his life.
 He died in Brooklyn on May 18, 2006.